rafaelxky/SmartServiceHub/README.md

 - Roles <- Enum for roles "ADMIN, USER, MODERATOR"1

 ## CORS Policy
-Currently this app allows CORS from all sources tough this can be changed at "/config/WebConfig.java"
+Currently this app allows CORS from all sources altough this can be changed at "/config/WebConfig.java" This will be changed later
+If you run from nginx, CORS won't be an issue

 # Endpoints
-The frontend and backend communicate trough REST api using json A list of all endpoints can be found under the folder "controllers" or listed at "http://localhost:8080/home"
+The frontend and backend communicate through REST api using json A list of all endpoints can be found under the folder "controllers" or listed at "http://localhost:8080/home"

 ## User Endpoints